Statistical inference for multivariate extremes via a geometric approach: Statistical inference

 \subsubsection{Additively mixing gauge functions}

 The gauge functions described in Section~\ref{sec:Examples} provide a starting point for inference on model~\eqref{eq:rwgamma}, but may not always be flexible enough to capture the structures of observed data.
 We now consider how to mix gauge functions to generate more flexible models.
-The limit sets $G$ for data with exponential margins have coordinatewise supremum equal to $\bm{1} = (1,\ldots,1)$.
-Equivalently, the one-dimensional marginal gauge functions are

-see \citet{NoldeWadsworth21}.
-Each form of $g$ given in Section~\ref{sec:Examples} satisfies this constraint, and we need any scheme for mixing gauge functions to satisfy this also, since they will be applied to data in exponential margins.
+As mentioned in Section \ref{sec:intro}, the limit sets $G$ for data with exponential margins have coordinatewise supremum equal to $(1,\ldots,1)$; equivalently, the one-dimensional marginal gauge functions are $g_{\{j\}}(x_j) = x_j$.
+Each form of $g$ given in Section~\ref{sec:Examples} satisfies this constraint, and we require any scheme for mixing gauge functions to \editm{also} satisfy this, since they will be applied to data in exponential margins.